MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-02-ec2-instance-powershell.md

 ```

-The above code creates an EC2 instance called MyInstance with a Volume Size of 75GB using the default param values in the script.

 The parameter block contains basic AWS related parameters with default values relating to my account that can be overridden as required.

+## EC2 Tag helper function

-A helper function is declared in the begin block to create the tags for the EC2 instance and the volumes
+A helper function is declared in the begin block to create the tags for the EC2 instance and the volumes.

 ```powershell
         Function New-MDEC2Tag ($Key, $Value) {